HOW TO MAKE ELLU SADAM?

 - 1.5 tablespoon White sesame seeds

-- 1 tablespoon Black sesame seeds
+- 1 tbsp Black sesame seeds

 - 4 to 6 dry red chili I used Byadagi variety here.